Different Strokes in Randomised Strategies: Revisiting Kuhn's Theorem under Finite-Memory Assumptions: Extension: imperfect information

-\textbf{Transferring our taxonomy to imperfect information.} We are now concerned with transferring our taxonomy of finite-memory strategies in games of perfect information to games of imperfect information.
-We open this section by stating its main result.
+We are now concerned with transferring our taxonomy of finite-memory strategies in games of perfect information to games of imperfect information.
+We remark that all non-inclusions witnessed in the perfect information case hold in the imperfect information case.

-\begin{theorem} The taxonomy of Figure~\ref{figure:lattice} established in the context of games of perfect information also holds for observation-based finite-memory strategies in the context of games of imperfect information in which a player's own actions are observable. \end{theorem}

-Games of perfect information are games of imperfect information in which the observation functions are the identity function.
-For this reason, all results that establish the strictness of inclusions or that two classes are not comparable carry over directly.

-Therefore, we need only discuss the three following results: Theorems~\ref{theorem:mixed:behavioural},~\ref{theorem:RRR:DRR} and~\ref{theorem:RRR:RDR}.
-We comment each of these theorems and explain how their proofs can be adapted for observations instead of states and actions.
-All three proofs share one characteristic; the outcome-equivalence of the given and constructed strategies is shown using Lemma~\ref{lemma:prelim:consistent_equivalence}.
-Lemma~\ref{lemma:imperfect:information:consistent_equivalence} ensures the validity of this technique with imperfect information.
+On the one hand, if a player cannot perceive their own actions, some inclusions of the lattice in Figure~\ref{figure:lattice} fail.
+This is already suggested by Example~\ref{example:imperfect:mealy:not behavioural} and Lemma~\ref{lemma:imperfect:fm:drd}, which imply together that RDD $\subseteq$ DRD does not hold without perfect recall.
+On the other hand, it can be argued that the lattice of Figure~\ref{figure:lattice} stays unchanged in games where a player can see their actions.

+\textbf{Imperfect recall.} We illustrate the lattice for general games of imperfect information in Figure~\ref{figure:lattice:imperfect:information}.
+We first discuss the non-trivial inclusion that is preserved in this broader setting, then we explain why the others fail.

+Of the three non-trivial inclusions shown in Section~\ref{section:inclusions}, only RRR $\subseteq$ RDR still holds in this setting.
+The idea is that Theorem~\ref{theorem:RRR:RDR}, unlike the other two inclusion theorems, does not rely on the visibility of actions in the construction of the Mealy machine.
+It even provides a Mealy machine that is agnostic to a player's own actions.
+Because states and the actions of the other player only serve the role of inputs (i.e., their nature does not matter), we can adapt the proof of the theorem directly to obtain its direct reformulation in games of imperfect information.

+The other two non-trivial inclusions, RDD $\subseteq$ RDR and RRR $\subseteq$ DRR fail in this setting.
+As explained previously, Example~\ref{example:imperfect:mealy:not behavioural} and Lemma~\ref{lemma:imperfect:fm:drd} show that the first inclusion cannot hold.
+Furthermore, we obtain that DRR and RDD (and RRD) are incomparable.
+To illustrate this, we prove that the strategy introduced in Example~\ref{example:imperfect:mealy:not behavioural} has no DRR equivalent.

+\begin{lemma} Let $\poGame_{a, b}$ denote the game of imperfect information derived from $\simpleGame$ (Figure~\ref{figure:game:mixed:behavioural}) by assigning observation $o$ to everything.
+There exists an RDD strategy in $\poGame_{a, b}$ such that there is no outcome-equivalent DRR strategy. \end{lemma} \begin{proof} We consider the Mealy machine depicted in Figure~\ref{figure:DDD:strict:RDD} as in Example~\ref{example:imperfect:mealy:not behavioural} and let $\stratOne$ denote the history-based strategy it induces.
+Let $\mealy = \mealyTupleInSt$ be a DRR strategy of $\poGame_{a, b}$ and let $\stratAltOne^\mealy$ be the history-based strategy it induces.
+We assume towards a contradiction that $\stratAltOne^\mealy$ and $\stratOne$ are outcome-equivalent.